Donald Trump: 10 Most Significant Achievements

-As at 2017, the top 5 natural gas producers in the world were the United States, Saudi Arabia, Russia, Canada, China and Iran.
+As of 2017, the top 5 natural gas producers in the world were the United States, Saudi Arabia, Russia, Canada, China and Iran.
 In 2017, the US produced 20,000,000 barrels a day, compared to Saudi Arabia’s 12,000,000 barrels a day.
-Trump made the US a net exporter of natural gas.
+His administration made the US a net exporter of natural gas.

-It may have come at the expense of the world’s climate, but those production figures have helped boost manufacturing industry in America.
+It may have come at the expense of the world’s climate, but those production figures helped boost the manufacturing sector in America.

 The U.S. maintained its top spot as the world’s largest producer of crude oil.
 It surpassed* Russia and Saudi Arabia.
-By so doing, Trump’s initiatives, as controversial as they are, have helped guarantee America’s energy for the foreseeable future.
-His admirers tout those energy policies as crucial in securing America’s prosperity and security.
+By so doing, Trump’s initiatives, as controversial (i.e. being disastrous to the environment) as they were, helped guarantee America’s energy for the foreseeable future.
+His admirers touted those energy policies as crucial in securing America’s prosperity and security.

 *Other reports state that the U.S. has been at the top since 2012.

-Additionally, Trump called on NATO allies to put their monies where their mouths are and pay their fair share for their collective defense against threats that may stem from the likes of Russia.
-The allies responded by spending more on its collective defense – $69 billion dollars more.
+Additionally, Trump called on NATO allies to put their monies where their mouths were and pay their fair share for their collective defense against threats that may stem from Russia.
+The allies responded by spending more on their collective defense – $69 billion dollars more.

 The US Space force